marciof/Eon/language/specification.md

 A map is an immutable insertion ordered collection, that associates unique keys with values.

-It is an error to use the same key more than once in a map literal.
-To build a map where there may be duplicate keys call [`insert`](#insert).
+It's an error to use the same key more than once in a map literal.
+To build a map where there may be duplicate keys use [`insert`](#insert).

 - **Proto:** empty [map](#map), `{=}`
 - **Base Proto:** itself